vantung2102/Assignment/README.md

 **Step 2 – Installing and Using Specific Ruby or Rails Versions**

-If you need to install a specific version of Ruby for your application, rather than just the most recent one, you can do so with RVM.
-First, check to see which versions of Ruby are available by listing them:

-    rvm list known

-Then, install the specific version of Ruby that you need through RVM, replacing the highlighted version number with your version of choice, such as ruby-3.0.0 or just 3.0.0:
+Install the specific version of Ruby that you need through RVM, replacing the highlighted version number with your version of choice, such as ruby-3.0.0 or just 3.0.0:

     rvm install 3.0.0